Actalis-CA/CP-CPS/CPS/temp/SMIME_CP_CPS.md

 ## 5.3	Personnel controls

 ### 5.3.1	Qualifications, experience, and clearance requirements
 Actalis ensures that the personnel assigned to its CA services are adequately competent for the tasks assigned to them, based on appropriate education, training, skills, and experience, and that they are free from conflicts of in-terest that may compromise the necessary impartiality and respect of the procedures.
-In particular, with reference to the trusted roles, the required characteristics and skills are described in the "job description" company docu-ment.
+In particular, with reference to the trusted roles, the required characteristics and skills are described in the "job description" company document.

 In the case of new recruitments, Actalis always reserves the right to assess what type of training is necessary in relation to the tasks to be assigned, the existing qualifications and experience, and provides where necessary for the inclusion of the resource in a training plan.